pymc-labs/pymc-marketing/README.md

 ## In-depth Bayesian Marketing Mix Modeling (MMM) in PyMC

 Leverage our Bayesian MMM API to tailor your marketing strategies effectively.
-Based on the research [Jin, Yuxue, et al. “Bayesian methods for media mix modeling with carryover and shape effects.”
-(2017)](https://research.google/pubs/pub46001/),  and integrating the expertise from core PyMC developers, our API provides:
+Leveraging on top of the research article [Jin, Yuxue, et al. “Bayesian methods for media mix modeling with carryover and shape effects.”
+(2017)](https://research.google/pubs/pub46001/),  and extending it by integrating the expertise from core PyMC developers, our API provides:

 - **Custom Priors and Likelihoods**: Tailor your model to your specific business needs by including domain knowledge via prior distributions.
 - **Adstock Transformation**: Optimize the carry-over effects in your marketing channels.